uadmin/uadmin/docs/api.rst

         http.HandleFunc("/filter_list/", api.FilterListHandler) // <-- place it here
     }

-api is the folder name while FilterListHandler is the name of the function inside get_list.go.
+api is the folder name while FilterListHandler is the name of the function inside filter_list.go.

 Run your application.
 Search for the first and third ID on the todo_id parameter in the address bar and see what happens.